VirgilBB/metal-validator-akash/README.md

 ---

-Deploy, copy your validator data, register on Metal dashboard, and start earning rewards!
+Deploy, copy your validator data (Node ID, Public Key, and Signature), register on Metal dashboard, and start earning rewards!